 Artemis, the Athlete monitor, Arrows and the Balance Trainer system are all actively developed by Marcel van Apeldoorn.
 He started recurve archery in 1991 and joined the Netherlands archery team in 1995 and had a short international career.
 He now holds the position of head coach of the Compound Team of the Netherlands and is also a member of the World Archery Coach Committee.
 He represented the Netherlands at World Championships, the European Games, European Championships and other indoor and outdoor international events as competitor and coach more than 30 times.
+During his career he has worked with World- and European Champions and medalists, World cup winners, Team and mixed team champions and many other top archers and coaches.

 In his professional life he has a Master of Science degree in Aerospace Engineering and holds a position as Senior Research and Development Engineer in the domain of Air-Traffic-Control systems, Software Development, Analysis and Design, Human factors and Training in ATC at NLR - Royal Netherlands Aerospace Centre.